Decatur Child Custody Lawyer

 Virtually every parent wants to spend time with their child and ensure that they are safe and supported.
 Child custody plays a big role in all those goals.
 As a parent, it can be very hard to spend time away from your child or know that you cannot see them as much as you would like.

-In a child custody case, it can be tough to see the difference between what you want and what is best for the growth and development of your child.
+In a child custody case or in a divorce, it can be tough to see the difference between what you want and what is best for the growth and development of your child.
 However, the Court’s goal is to ensure that the child’s best interests are always at the forefront of every legal decision.
 Showing the Court that time spent with you will be the best environment for your child is a huge part of winning your child custody case.

 The Basics: What Is Child Custody?